Irwingduran/cryptoBot/README.md

 # PythonBot

 This project provides a user interface to interact with an automated price tracking web scraper.
-Currently the tracker scrapes amazon.ca, but could be configured to scrape multiple sources.
+Currently the tracker scrapes amazon, or be configured to scrape multiple sources.